Average Return Calculator

 Frequently Asked Questions

-Why is CAGR better than simple average?
+Why is CAGR better than a simple average?

 What is a 'good' CAGR?